Last updated on September 13th, 2023

-Life design is about matching your external environment and experiences with your internal desires, values and needs.
-It’s about feeling vitalised and liking your life, being alive and not simply existing.
+Life design is about matching your external environment and experiences with your internal desires, values, and needs.
+It’s about feeling vitalized and liking your life, being alive and not simply existing.
 It goes without saying that this is highly personal and it is not based on anything that you “should” be doing.

 Life design is about not “shoulding” all over yourself

 Think of all the things you think you “should” do because you’re “supposed to”.